hms-dbmi/VarPPUD/README.md

 7. Run statistics.py and visualization.py for statistical analysis and visualization of input data and results

 ## Publication
-This code supports the analysis presented in: “VarPPUD: predicting pathogenicity of gene-variant combinations in the undiagnosed disease patients” (publication under review).
+This code supports the analysis presented in: “VarPPUD: predicting pathogenicity of gene-variant combinations in the undiagnosed disease patients”.

 ## License